Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Price: 220€

-Size guide: take your usual size from Bonne Gueule .
-If you want it to be a little more fitted, size down!
-Our Marin model is 1m85 tall, weighs 75kg and wears a size L.
+Size guide: take your usual size at Bonne Gueule .
+If you want it to be a little more fitted, take the size below!
+Our model Marin is 1m85 tall, weighs 75kg and wears a size L.

 To access our size guide, click here .